codemagic-ci-cd/codemagic-docs/content/rest-api/overview.md

 ## Authentication

-When making calls to REST API methods, an access token must be included as an HTTP header in every call in order for the call to be successful.
+When making calls to REST API methods, an access token must be included as an HTTP header in every call for the call to be successful.

 ```
 x-auth-token: my-secret-token